-Previously known as B’s Ballpark Museum, our collection was recognized by Smithsonian Books as one of the top 21 finest private baseball collections in the World.
-The Museum prides itself on one-of-a-kind treasures, including those from all of the major league teams, as well as Colorado baseball from the Denver Bears/Bears Stadium and Colorado Rockies/Coors Field.
+Formerly known as B’s Ballpark Museum, the collection was recognized by Smithsonian Books as one of the top 21 finest private baseball collections in the world.
+The Museum prides itself in one-of-a-kind treasures, including those from the original 14 classic ballparks, and is the only Museum dedicated to ballparks.

-So how did Bruce Hellerstein go from collecting baseball cards to creating a world-class museum recognized by Smithsonian Institute?
-Well, it could be traced to a personal development course Bruce attended in his early thirties, in which he visualized his “perfect paradise”.
+So how did Curator, Founder, and President Bruce “B” Hellerstein go from collecting baseball cards to creating a world-class museum?
+Well, it could be traced to a personal development course Bruce attended in his early thirties, in which he visualized his “perfect paradise.”
 Of course, all that came into his mind was walking into a dream ballpark!
-From there, Bruce started displaying his collection in the basement of his house, in the 1980’s, and was named “B’s Ballpark Museum”.
-He was able, in 2010, to secure its present location and eventually became known as the National Ballpark Museum.
+In the 1980’s he began displaying his collection in his basement and in 1999 obtained the 501(c)(3) tax exempt status.
+In 2010, secured its present location and new name, The National Ballpark Museum.